Olivettia/Csharp_projects/doc/en/async/features.md

 * type: instance

 State of the asynchronous operation.
 It should be "waiting" before go is called.
 It should be "chain running" after go is called.
-It should b
+It should be "completed" when all functions in the queue are executed.

+### Async.chain().completed

+* type: instance

+Indicator of whether the asynchronous operation is completed.
+It should be false before all functions in the queue are executed.
+It should be true after that.

+### Async.chain().next